kmezhoud/bioCancer/inst/base/tools/help/Studies.md

 Click on a column header in the table to sort the data by the values of that variable.
 Clicking again will toggle between sorting in ascending and descending order.
 To sort on multiple columns at once press shift and then click on the 2nd, 3rd, etc. column to sort by.

 ### Filters in Table
 The search is possible for numerical or categorical variables.
 It is possible to match `string` or to use mathematical `operator` to filter data.
-For more detail see help page in Handle > View panel.
+For more detail see help page in Processing > View panel.
 #### Global Search
 the `Filter` box on the left (click the check-box first).
 #### Column filter